About Regina Meani

 Winning the respect of the investment community she was consistently rated no: 1 in her field by the esteemed Greenwich surveys.

-Regina is a Certified Financial Technician (CFTe) and is Vice President and immediate past President of the Australian Professional Technical Analysts (APTA), a former Director of the Australian Technical Analysts Association (ATAA) and has belonged to the Society of Technical Analysts, UK (STA) for over thirty years (MSTA).
+Regina is a Certified Financial Technician (CFTe) and has held positions on the board of the Australian Professional Technical Analysts (APTA), notably as President, a former Director of the Australian Technical Analysts Association (ATAA) and has belonged to the Society of Technical Analysts, UK (STA) for over thirty years (MSTA).
 She served the maximum of two terms as a Director of the International Federation of Technical Analysts (IFTA) and acted as IFTA Journal Director for four and half years.

 Skilled in presentations, Regina trained for ten years through the Trinity College of London in Speech, Drama and Music and has attended various presentation courses, notably the National Institute of Dramatic Art (NIDA)

 She has lectured for the education arm of FINSIA (now Kaplan) and is part of their task force.
 Regina has also lectured for Sydney University and the Australian Stock Exchange, given numerous presentations both here and overseas to groups such as the Australian Investors Association and the Australian Shareholders Association and written “Charting, An Australian Investor’s guide” and contributed a chapter to “The Wiley Trading Guide II”.